 For YubiKeys to work with Azure MFA, you need an Azure AD Premium subscription for Azure MFA, and the account must:

 Have an Azure AD Premium license assigned

-Have MFA enabled through AAD
+Have MFA enabled for each user through AAD

 Deploying YubiKeys with Azure MFA